Advertiser Disclosure

 Love it or hate it, Ryanair has been at the forefront of several innovations in air travel.
 Now, the budget airline is shaking things up further, planning to eliminate check-in desks at airports and relegate paper boarding passes to the dustbin of history.

-If you have upcoming travel with Ryanair — or are considering flying with this low-cost airline for the first time — here’s what you should know about these upcoming changes.
+If you have upcoming travel with Ryanair — or are considering flying the airline for the first time — here’s what you need to know about what’s changing soon.

 Ryanair Eliminating Airport Check-In and Paper Boarding Passes